EtienneGof/DPMM/README.md

 The file run.sh launches a small 2D example with 4 clusters and 150 points each.
 The results are saved in the "results" directory.

-The R script requires the "animation" and "mixtools" packages.
+The R script (for visualization) requires the "animation" and "mixtools" packages.

 ### How to Use ?